 Whether you’re an aviation enthusiast or simply looking to learn more about aircraft, you may wonder what the exact differences are between a jet and a plane.
-Both terms refer to flying machines, but they aren’t interchangeable.
-Read on as we explore the nuances that set these aircraft apart.

 If you’re short on time, here’s a quick answer to your question: The main difference between a jet and a plane is that jets utilize jet engines to propel themselves forward, while planes rely on propellers or rotors driven by piston or turbine engines.